pvh95/dl_reddit_meme/README.md

    - Putting memes into their labelled train_set/valid_set/test_set subfolders inside the **./output** folders.
 For exaple a meme is in the valid set and has a label 1, it will be put into **./output/valid_set/1/**.

 ## Credits
-We would like to pronounce my greatest thanks and gratitude to:
+We would like to pronounce our greatest thanks and gratitude to:
 - Roland Molontay (https://hsdslab.math.bme.hu/),
 - Péter Juhász (https://github.com/shepherd92)